 - Lumberjack – Another cool DIY costume idea from Make It and Love It is the Lumberjack with beard and axe.
 It sure is cute to see a mini lumberjack roaming around the village on Halloween.

 - Prince – This is also a popular costume that is easy to make.
 The Desert Chica shared some ideas on how to easily create a Prince costume for your little boys.
-Some of the materials needed are, a button down shirt, red pants, gold ribbon, gold buttons, and red fleece.
+Some of the materials needed are a button down shirt, red pants, gold ribbon, gold buttons, and red fleece.

 - Princess – Of course, the Prince needs a Princess even on Halloween.
 This is also one of the easiest costumes to make.
-Some great ideas for a Princess costume is shared by Mommyish.
+Some great ideas for a Princess costume are shared by Mommyish.

 - Scarecrow – You can also turn an overall jumper into a great costume.
 You’ll just need to add a plaid shirt, a hat, and some burlap (even old ones would work if you can find one at home).
 The scarecrow costume is an idea from Costume Works.